AwesomeRevolt/RevoltRPC-Unofficial/README.md

 ## Support

 If you need help or want to discuss features, join our [Support Server](https://rvlt.gg/eB6J6rve) for assistance and community support.
+Alternatively; you can watch the tutorial video [here](https://youtu.be/pCyFXLGWbsw)

 ---